Social Security Administration (SSA) Annual Data for

 A Social Security number is important because you need it to get a job, collect Social Security benefits, and receive some other government services.
 Many other businesses, such as banks and credit companies, also ask for the number.
 If you are a noncitizen living in the United States, you also may need a Social Security number.

-This dataset provides data at the national level from federal fiscal year 2006 onwards for the accuracy of the assignment of Social Security numbers (SSN) based on an end-of-line sample review of transactions that result in the release of SSN cards from one of the following processes.
+This dataset provides data at the national level for federal fiscal years 2006 - 2015 for the accuracy of the assignment of Social Security numbers (SSN) based on an end-of-line sample review of transactions that result in the release of SSN cards from one of the following processes:

 We are providing the data by fiscal year for each of the three processes, and the agency's total.
 The data includes the number of sample cases, the projected universe for each process, the number of errors, the number of errors projected to the universe for each process, the accuracy rates for each process, and the agency's total.